IamTheBest1Great/Study-reference/Notes/Frontend/js/js.md

 #### Q99.
 What is a WeakMap and when would you use it?

-A `Map` where keys must be objects and are held weakly — if the key object is garbage collected, the entry is automatically removed.
-No `size`, no iteration.
-Use cases: private data for objects (key = object, value = private data), caching computed results tied to object lifetime, storing metadata without preventing GC.
+"A WeakMap is a collection of key-value pairs where keys must be objects, and those keys are held weakly."

+The "Why" (The Killer Feature)
+"Because the keys are held weakly, a WeakMap prevents memory leaks.
+If an object used as a key is deleted anywhere else in your application, JavaScript automatically wipes out its entry from the WeakMap and frees up that memory."

 [⬆ Back to Table of Contents](#-table-of-contents)